EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-trust-mechanism.md

 The European Wallet Consortium (EWC) trust list is published on the [EWC Trust List](https://ewc-consortium.github.io/ewc-trust-list/EWC-TL) and used to validate trust.
 The service definitions referenced align with Chapter 3.2.
 Trust validation occurs when the wallet unit (WU) interacts with the relying party or issuer (attestation provider) in the following scenarios:

-* When a credential or attestation is received in the wallet, the WU checks if the issuer is valid.
+* When a credential is received in the wallet, the WU checks if the issuer is valid.
 The issuer ensures that the wallet provider and wallet unit are valid.
-* When any relying party (verifier) receives the credential, the wallet unit ensures that the relying party is valid, and the relying party ensures that the wallet provider and the issuer of the credentials are valid.
+* Before a credential is presented to any relying party (verifier), the wallet unit ensures that the relying party is valid and the relying party ensures that the wallet provider is valid.
+* After receiving the credential, the relying party verifies that the issuer of the credentials is valid.

->**NOTE:** During verification of an incoming credential or attestation, the WU or the RP shall consult the issuer’s service history (as per ETSI TS 119 612) to validate signatures against historical signing keys, ensuring trust continuity even when issuers rotate or update cryptographic keys.
+>**NOTE:** During verification of an incoming credential, the WU or the RP shall consult the issuer’s service history (as per ETSI TS 119 612) to validate signatures against historical signing keys, ensuring trust continuity even when issuers rotate or update cryptographic keys.

 ## 4.2 Verification process